tdorssers/TeslaPy/README.md

 As of January 12, 2022, Tesla has deprecated the use of [RFC 7523](https://tools.ietf.org/html/rfc7523) tokens and requires the SSO tokens to be used for API access.
 If you get a `requests.exceptions.HTTPError: 401 Client Error: Unauthorized for url: https://owner-api.teslamotors.com/api/1/vehicles` and you are using correct credentials then you are probably using an old version of this module.

-As of March 1, 2022, Tesla no longer supports the login_hint parameter in the V3 authorization URL.
-If you get a `requests.exceptions.HTTPError: 500 Server Error: Internal Server Error for url: https://auth.tesla.com/oauth2/v3/authorize` then you are probably using an old version of this module.

 ## Demo applications

 The source repository contains three demo applications that *optionally* use [pywebview](https://pypi.org/project/pywebview/) version 3.0 or higher or [selenium](https://pypi.org/project/selenium/) version 3.13.0 or higher to automate weblogin.
 Selenium 4.0.0 or higher is required for Edge Chromium.